Guide

 };

-, and provides an error object with details in case of errors.
+}In this model, every API response indicates its success or failure through the status field, carries the primary data in its payload, and provides an error object with details in case of errors.
 This standardization ensures that API consumers have a consistent and predictable interface, reducing complexities and potential frustrations in integrating with the API.

 In short, implementing these practices - standardized routes and uniform response formats - makes APIs more accessible and reliable, leading to better integration experiences and fewer errors.